Architecture

 Scheduled aggregation of statistics

 The aggregator classes are run via a celery task, tasks.aggregate_community_record_stats.
 This task calls the run method of the eight aggregator classes in turn.
 These methods are run sequentially by design, to avoid race conditions, and to avoid overloading the OpenSearch domain with too many concurrent requests.
-The task is scheduled to run hourly by default, but can be configured via the COMMUNITY_STATS_CELERYBEAT_SCHEDULE configuration variable.
-The scheduled tasks can be disabled by setting the COMMUNITY_STATS_SCHEDULED_TASKS_ENABLED configuration variable to False.
+The task is scheduled to run hourly by default, but can be configured via the COMMUNITY_STATS_CELERYBEAT_AGG_SCHEDULE configuration variable.
+The scheduled tasks can be disabled by setting the COMMUNITY_STATS_SCHEDULED_AGG_TASKS_ENABLED configuration variable to False.
 (See Configuration below for more information.)

 Aggregation task locking and catch-up limits